jsmnhou/leetcode-log/problems/261 Graph Valid Tree.md

 # 261. Graph Valid Tree

 Date (of first attempt): 04/19/2024
 Difficulty: Medium
 Topics: DFS, Tree, Undirected Graph, Union Find
 Quick Notes: If G is fully connected AND has exactly N-1 edges, then G MUST be a tree.
 < N-1 edges → not fully connected
-> N-1 edges → must contain a cycle
+\> N-1 edges → must contain a cycle
 If we know G has exactly N-1, we can use DSU to check for cycles (see if there’s a failed merge).
-1D: No
-2D: No
-7D: No
-15D: No
-1M: No
-3M: No
-Days since first attempt: -121
-Last edited time: April 18, 2024 9:29 PM
-Other tags: !!!

 ## Problem